 Students around the world learn about the Ecological Footprint in elementary, secondary, and university classrooms.

 From sociology to ecology, students in a wide variety of classes are assigned to use our online calculator to measure their personal Ecological Footprints, discover their biggest areas of resource consumption, and learn what they can do to tread more lightly on the Earth.
+And now it works on mobile devices!

 Every semester I have my students calculate their Footprint, change their lifestyle for one week to decrease that Footprint, then compare the results and how it would impact the number of people that could sustainably exist on the planet.
 Students are shocked when they discover their results.
 The fact that it is personal and tells them how many planets we would need if everyone on the planet lived as they do drives home the issue better than I ever could in lecture.